-Many of our International students comment that they appreciate the teachers here because all of staff seem to care and have patience for them.
+Many of our International students comment that they appreciate the teachers here because all of the staff care and have patience.
 Below are examples of success from our International Program:

 Tram joined the Belleview Christian family her sophomore year and is a blessing to her class and the faculty.
 The following is her speech from graduation addressed to her class, family and friends: